Chair, Director of Intercultural Studies, Associate Professor

 Intercultural Studies is a multifaceted discipline demanding the highest form of professional competence and expertise in a number of specialized areas.
 As a department our educational mission is to develop Christian professionals who are skilled in theory and practice for culturally relevant service in a constantly changing world.

 The Intercultural Studies program, leading to a Master of Arts degree, offers five separate degrees in four programs.
 Each provides preparation for culturally relevant service from a theological foundation combined with a multidisciplinary approach.
 The graduate will be equipped with both a conceptual framework and appropriate professional skills for successful service.
 Access to the course offerings of undergraduate and other graduate programs at Wheaton enables the integration of intercultural studies with areas of specialization.

 Students in this department typically plan to begin or continue service in a variety of areas such as English language teaching, leadership development, community health and development, theological education, and pastoral or parachurch leadership in evangelism, church planting, and church growth.

 The Billy Graham Center offers special scholarships to international students, furloughing missionaries, missionary candidates who are committed to overseas service under an established mission agency, and those called to evangelistic ministries who are committed to service in urban settings.
 The Billy Graham Center provides extensive research facilities for missions and evangelism studies.
 Close proximity to mission agencies, local ministries, and evangelistic outreaches in the metropolitan Chicago area enables students to relate classroom experiences to relevant ministries.

-The department offers four †specialized degree programs for an M.A.: 1) Evangelism and Leadership, 2) Intercultural Studies or Missions, and 3) Intercultural Studies and Teaching English to Speakers of Other Languages, and 4)) Missional Church Movements.
+The department offers four †specialized degree programs for an M.A.: 1) Evangelism and Leadership, 2) Intercultural Studies or Missions, 3) Teaching English to Speakers of Other Languages and Intercultural Studies, and 4) Missional Church Movements.

 A comprehensive examination for all degree programs in the department is required unless the student chooses to write a thesis.
 In addition, full-time students are required to enroll in INTR 691, a non-credit intercultural studies forum, each semester they are in residence.